 - Compare alternatives more rationally

-- Save money by focusing on value instead of marketing
+- Save money by focusing on long-term value

 The Ultimate Tech Buying Checklist (Step-by-Step)